Frequently Asked Questions

 Do fellows receive an academic certificate?

-Upon completion of their course work, Leadership Fellows will receive an executive certificate from the Baruch College School of Public Affairs.
+Upon completion of their course work, Leadership Fellows will receive an executive certificate from the Austin W. Marxe School of Public and International Affairs at Baruch College.
 Baruch College is one of the six senior colleges of the City University of New York.

 When are nominations due?